Dallas Woman Celebrates 100th Birthday

 She and her husband raised four daughters and a son.
 And, you might say she raised hundreds more children.
 McGaughey taught at three Dallas ISD elementary schools, including Davey Crockett, Colonial and Birdie Alexander, before retiring.

-Her family says she loves reading her Bible, chocolate, sewing, black walnut ice cream, coloring books, Family Feud, singing oldies, hymns and reciting poems from when she was an educator.
+Her family said she loves reading her Bible, chocolate, sewing, black walnut ice cream, coloring books, Family Feud, singing oldies, hymns and reciting poems from when she was an educator.

 What are her keys to longevity?
-Her family says she believes in daily prayer, cooking good food and being kind to others.
+Her family said she believes in daily prayer, cooking good food and being kind to others.

 And, they shared with us McGaughey's favorite saying: "Be sweet and I love you."